seboste/microservice-essentials/README.md

 - Global and local **hooks** that will be executed before and after handling/issuing a request.

 ### Security
-- Base functionality for token based authorization.
+- Base functionality for token based authentication and authorization.

 ### Utilities
 - Convenience for reading and converting **environment variables**.